arduino-libraries/Arduino_Threads/docs/04-threadsafe-wire.md

 ### Asynchronous thread-safe `Wire` access with `transfer`/`wait`
 Once a `BusDevice` is declared it can be used to transfer data to and from the peripheral by means of the `transfer()` API.
 As opposed to the traditional Arduino bus APIs, `transfer()` is asynchronous and thus won't block execution unless the `wait()` function is called.
-Note that we are in a parallel programming environment which means that calls to `transfer()` on the same bus from different sketches will be arbitrated <!-- TODO: I'd elaborate on what arbitration means --> and that calling the `wait()` API will suspend the sketch until the transfer is complete.
-This allows other processes to run or to go into low power state. <!-- TODO: As mentioned in another comment, I'd put my vote for await().
-More precise if you ask me. -->
+Note that we are in a parallel programming environment which means that calls to `transfer()` on the same bus from different sketches will be arbitrated

 ```C++
 byte lsm6dsox_read_reg(byte const reg_addr)